-12. Appointment of Chair for the meeting
+12. Appointment of Chair

-In the absence of the Sub-Committee's Chair at the meeting, it was moved by Councillor Edgington, and duly seconded that Councillor D'Arcy be appointed Chair of Health Scrutiny Sub-Committee for the meeting 24 August 2016.
+In the absence of the Sub-Committee's Chair, it was moved by Councillor Edgington and duly seconded that Councillor D'Arcy be appointed Chair of Health Scrutiny Sub-Committee for the meeting 24 August 2016.

-Resolved that Councillor D'Arcy chair the meeting of the Health Scrutiny Sub-Committee for the meeting 24 August 2016.
+Resolved that Councillor D'Arcy be appointed Chair of the Health Scrutiny Sub-Committee for the meeting 24 August 2016.